 8. Add Hashtags in Your YouTube Video Title

-You want hashtags in your titles because they help viewers find similar content to what they’re watching.
+You want hashtags in your titles because they help viewers find content similar to what they’re already watching.
 If your title has a hashtag like #growyourchannel, your content could show up on the hashtag page for channel growth.

 We accomplished this feat on the vidIQ channel.
 Below, notice we added #growyourchannel to a video titled “YouTube Settings You Need to Know to Grow Your Channel.”